IshaanA-projects/mlkit/README.md

   Includes:
   ### KNN
-  A module that can perform K Nearest Neighbours Classification
+  A module that can perform K Nearest Neighbours Classification and Regression